On the Sample Complexity of Stability Constrained Imitation Learning: Experiments

 \paragraph{Trust-regions constraints.} We implement the trust-region constraint \eqref{eq:opt:trust_region} by initializing the weights $\hat\theta_k$ parameterizing the policy $\hat\pi_k$ at those of the previous epoch's parameters $\hat\theta_{k-1}$, and using a small learning rate during training.
 Alternative viable approaches include imposing trust-region constraints on the parameters of the form $\|\hat\theta_k-\hat\theta_{k-1}\|_2\leq\kappa$, or explicitly enforcing the trust-region constrain \eqref{eq:opt:trust_region}.
 These latter options would be implemented through either a suitable Lagrangian relaxation to soft-penalties in the objective, or by drawing on recent results in constrained empirical risk minimization~\citep{chamon2020probably}.

-\paragraph{Enforcing IGS.} Enforcing the $\Psi$-IGS constraint \eqref{eq:inc_gain_stability_constraint} via an incremental Lyapunov function (cf. Proposition~\ref{prop:lyap_characterization}) is more challenging, as it must be enforced for all $x$ within a desired region of attraction.
+\paragraph{Enforcing IGS.} Enforcing the IGS constraint \eqref{eq:inc_gain_stability_constraint} via an incremental Lyapunov function (cf. Proposition~\ref{prop:lyap_characterization}) is more challenging, as it must be enforced for all $x$ within a desired region of attraction.
 If such a Lyapunov function is known for the expert, then it can be used to only enforce stability constraints on trajectory data, an approximation/heuristic that is common in the constrained policy optimization literature (see for example~\citep{schulman2015trust,luo2018algorithmic}).
-However, if a Lyapunov certificate of $\Psi$-IGS stability for the expert is not known, then options include (a) learning such a certificate for the expert from data, see for example~\citep{boffi2020learning,kenanian2019data}, or (b) jointly optimizing over a $\Psi$-IGS certificate and learned policy.
+However, if a Lyapunov certificate of IGS stability for the expert is not known, then options include (a) learning such a certificate for the expert from data, see for example~\citep{boffi2020learning,kenanian2019data}, or (b) jointly optimizing over an IGS certificate and learned policy.
 Although this may be computationally challenging, alternating optimization schemes have been proposed and successfully applied in other contexts, see for example~\citep{singh2020learning,manek2020learning,chang2020neural,giesl2016approximation}.

 Fortunately, we note that empirically, explicit stability constraints seem not to be required.
 In the next subsection, we study the quantitative effects of enforcing the stability constraint \eqref{eq:inc_gain_stability_constraint} for a linear system, for which a stability certificate is available, and for which the level of stability of the expert system can be quantitatively tuned.
 We observe that only when (a) the expert is nearly unstable, and (b) we are in a low-data regime, that a small difference in performance between stability-constrained and unconstrained algorithms occurs, suggesting that optimal policies are naturally stabilizing.
 Therefore, we simply omit constraint \eqref{eq:inc_gain_stability_constraint} from our implementation and take care to ensure that sufficient data is provided to the IL algorithms to yield stabilizing policies.
-We also note that once stability constraints are dropped, system dynamics are no longer needed, as similar guarantees can be shown to hold for imitation losses defined with respect to the model-free quantity $\tilde\Delta_{\pi_1,\pi_2}(x):=\pi_1(x)-\pi_2(x)$.